 More Busy Work – Some interns that work for big companies complain that they feel that their role is strictly confined to certain tasks and work.
 For this reason, the tasks at big companies may seem more like “busy work” rather than something meaningful.

-Less Flexibility – Usually bigger companies have less flexibility and more rules.
-Your internship schedule may be strict and it will be more difficult to ask for days off or to leave work early.
+Less Flexibility – Usually, bigger companies have less flexibility in regards to wok hours and home office arrangements.
+Your internship schedule and work site may be strictly regulated, and it will be more difficult to ask for days off or to leave work early.

 More Rules and Work Policies – The work that you do will be required to be completed in a certain way.
 Even if you have a better way of completing tasks, you may have to comply with the rules.
 Big companies also have strict work policies that you will have to follow.